dev-xo/remix-auth-totp/docs/migration.md

 ## Migration

-Migrating from v1 to v2
+This document aims to assist you in migrating your `remix-auth-totp` implementation from `v1` to `v2`.

 ### Database